ChokoGroup/CHA-USB-Joystick-Mode/README.md

 # CHA USB-Joystick-Mode
 Use the CHA as 2 USB joysticks.
-Tested with Windows, Linux, Android (tablets and TV).
+Tested on CHA firmware 1.6 with Windows PC, Linux PC, Android tablet, Android TV and PS3.

 ### Thanks to JJ_0 for the discovery!